DoHaiSon/InSI/development.md

-# InSI Toolbox Development
+# InSI Development

-Welcome to the development page of the InSI toolbox for MatLab!
+Welcome to the development page of the InSI for MatLab!
 This page provides insights into the ongoing development, updates, and contributions to the toolbox, as well as information for developers who wish to contribute to the project.

 ## How to Contribute